sparkfun/SparkFun_RTK_mosaic-X5/docs/software_overview.md

 ??? info "Installation Instructions[^2]"

 	=== "Windows"
 		Users can install RxTools software suite by running the installation executable[^4](1), located in the `RxTools\windows` directory of the downloaded `*.zip` file[^5].
-During the installation process, users will be notified if a previous version of RxTools is already installed then that the previous version will be uninstalled.
+During the installation process, users will be notified if a previous version of RxTools is already installed then the previous version will be uninstalled.
 Next, users will need to provide an installation directory for the RxTools software suite.
 Users will then select which of the following applications[^6] are installed:
 		{ .annotate }

 		1. For RxTools v22.1.0, the installation filename is `RxTools_22_1_0_Installer.exe` for Windows PCs.